gallaure/outbound/getting-started.md

 export default withAuthenticator(App);
 ```

+In this component we've used the `withAuthenticator` component.
+This component will scaffold out an entire user authentication flow allowing users to sign up, sign in, confirm sign in for MFA, and reset their password.

 ## 6. Run the app locally

 Next, run the app to see the new Authentication flow protecting the app: